14 Top-Rated Things to Do in Seattle in Winter

 Seattle has a treasure chest of museums to explore.
 While these establishments receive crowds throughout the year, Seattle's museums are particularly stimulating on a gray day of winter.
-Visitors don't just stand and observe at Seattle's museums.
-Instead, these educational spaces pull visitors into a world of hands-on experimentation.
+You don't just stand and observe at Seattle's museums.
+Instead, these educational spaces pull you into a world of hands-on experimentation.

 The Museum of Pop Culture (MoPOP) is one such participatory place to visit.
 This lauded facility features interactive music-making exhibits and detailed displays covering Seattle's prominence in pop culture.
 The MoPOP building itself is an eye-catching piece of art next to the Seattle Center in downtown.